wballard/starphleet/index.md

 [Vagrant](http://www.vagrantup.com) is a handy way to get a working autodeployment system inside a virtual machine right on your local workstation.
 Prebuilt base images are provided in the `Vagrantfile` for VMWare, VirtualBox and Parallels.
 The [Vagrant](http://www.vagrantup.com) option is great for figuring if your services will start/run/autodeploy without worrying about cloud configuration.

-1. From the cloned [Starphleet](https://github.com/wballard/starphleet) directory, run `$ vagrant up` in your shell, which will start a new ship (virtual machine instance), perform a git pull on your `STARPHLEET_HEADQUARTERS`, deploy the [Linux container](https://linuxcontainers.org/), and configures the service specified in the Starphleet headquarters (including automatically running `npm install` and `npm start`).
+1. From the cloned [Starphleet](https://github.com/wballard/starphleet) directory, us Vagrant's `up` command, which will launch a new ship (virtual machine instance), perform a git pull on your `STARPHLEET_HEADQUARTERS`, deploy a new [Linux container](https://linuxcontainers.org/), and configure the service specified in the Starphleet headquarters (including automatically running `$ npm install` and `$ npm start`).

   ```bash
   $ vagrant up